kjustin2/Financial-Adviser-App/README.md

 ## 🙏 Acknowledgments

-- Financial fundamentals based on academic research from BYU School of Family Life
-- Built with modern web standards for accessibility and performance
+- Built with modern TypeScript and web standards for performance and accessibility
+- Chart.js integration for professional-quality financial visualizations
+- Financial calculations based on academic research and industry best practices
-- Inspired by the need for free, privacy-focused financial planning tools
+- Designed for privacy-focused users who want local-only financial analysis

 ---